Preserving and Protecting Local Open Space

 The Habitat Authority has made budget cuts and tightened its belt considerably in recent years.
 Positions have been left unfunded and many services and programs have been cut.

-Without additional, reliable funding, the Habitat Authority will be unable to meet its goal of providing comprehensive services.
-Cuts could include eliminating Ranger services and limiting access to our Preserve.
+Without additional, reliable funding, the Habitat Authority will be forced to make additional cuts, which could include eliminating Ranger services and limiting access for individuals and families.

 Although no final decisions have been made, the Habitat Authority is considering forming a legal entity called a Community Facilities District (CFD).
 The current CFD boundaries being considered would include the entirety of the cities of Whittier and La Habra Heights as well as part of the communities of Hacienda Heights, Rowland Heights and Workman Mill.